jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

   the terminal shows all tests pass...but wait! there's more.
 I can make this better.

 * There's another solution to the above test.
-What if I can define a function that takes in any number of parameters, is there a signature in python that allows a function to take 1 argument, 4 arguments, or any number of arguments?
+What if I can define a function that takes in any number of parameters, is there a signature in Python that allows a function to take 1 argument, 4 arguments, or any number of arguments?
 YES!
 I can use the starred expression ``*args`` to pass in any number of positional arguments to to ``function_d`` in ``functions.py``

   .. code-block:: python